rxweb/RxWebCore.Docs/Docs/developing-the-api/search-controller.md

 </table>

 # Example
-In this example  `MainSqlDbContext` is the context of `OrdersModule` which contains the `spSearchUsers` which is executing while fetching the search result which are retrieved by passing searchParams as dictionary object in the post method.
+In this example  `MainSqlDbContext` is the context of `UsersModule` which contains the `spSearchUsers` which is executing while fetching the search result which are retrieved by passing searchParams as dictionary object in the post method.

 ```js